-On July 9, 1572, nineteen Catholic priests and religious were hanged in a turf shed in the town of Brielle by Calvinist rebels.
+On July 9, 1572, nineteen Catholic priests and religious were hanged in a turf shed at Rugge on the edge of Brielle by Calvinist rebels.
 Their crime: refusing to renounce the Real Presence of Christ in the Eucharist and the primacy of the Pope.
-Among them were secular priests, Franciscans, Augustinians, a Dominican, and a Premonstratensian—men from different orders united in martyrdom.
-Pope Pius IX beatified them in 1867, and Pope Pius XII canonized them in 1867 as the Martyrs of Gorkum.
+Among them were Franciscans, Augustinians, a Dominican, a Premonstratensian, and secular diocesan priests — men from different orders and parishes, united only in the refusal to apostatize.
+Pope Clement X beatified them on November 14, 1675; Pius IX canonized them on June 29, 1867, as the Martyrs of Gorkum, the first group of martyrs from the Reformation era to be raised to the altars.

 Today the Shrine of the Martyrs of Gorkum in Brielle commemorates their witness.
-The small chapel stands near the site of their execution, drawing pilgrims who honor these men who died rather than deny their faith during the Dutch Wars of Religion.
-In a country where Catholicism was suppressed for centuries, the Martyrs of Gorkum represent the cost of fidelity.
+The chapel stands near the site of execution, drawing pilgrims who honor men who died rather than deny their faith.
+In a country where Catholic practice was suppressed for two centuries after 1572, the Martyrs of Gorkum are not merely distant saints — they are the hinge point of Dutch Catholic memory.

 📜 History & Spiritual Significance